julelang/manual/src/common-concepts/structures/index.md

 In the example above, the `name` field of the `Employee` structure instance is accessed with the `self` keyword.

 ## Reference Literal Instances
-You can heap-allocated structure instancing.
+You can heap-allocate structure instancing.
 The unary `&` operator returns reference to if you use at instancing.

 For example:
 ```jule
 let pos = &Position{x: 10, y: 20}
 ```
-`pos` variable is the reference points to heap-allocated `Position` structure instance.
+`pos` variable is the reference and points to the heap-allocated `Position` structure instance.
 ::: warning
-If you not have any idea about references, check the [memory management documentations](/memory/management/).
+If you are not sure how references work, check the [memory management documentations](/memory/management/).
 :::